kpolsen/feeling-responsive/_posts/blog/2018-11-20-wind_turbines_in_DK.md

 <h2 style="color: #006699">Wind power in Denmark</h2>

-In 2017, a world record of 43.4% of the electricity consumption in Denmark was covered by wind power generated throughout the year.
+In 2017, a world record 43.4% of all electricity consumption in Denmark was covered by wind power generated throughout the year.
-That makes Denmark an ideal place to study future scenarios of high penetatrion of renewables, which is at the focus of many governments.
+That makes Denmark an ideal place to study future scenarios of high penetatrion of renewables, which is at the focus of long term goals in many countries.
 For my research at the Technical University of Denmark, I study fluctuations in the residual power which is calculated as the difference between renewable power generation and consumption.
 This analysis can be done on different scales within Denmark, to study how fluctuations in residual power